Exporting Contacts (CSV) #

 - Save as CSV (UTF-8)

-- Re-import with “Update Existing” option
+- Re-import with the “Update Existing” option

 Advanced Export Scenarios #